pedrog1212/PenguinRobot/README.md

 that hides the electronics and carries small objects.
 Penguin parts fit in a 6x6x6 inch box and the assembling time is 2 hours.

-Penguin is using a cell phone as remote control, with the Bluetooth application "ELEGOO BLE Tool".
+Penguin is using a cell phone as a remote-control, with the Bluetooth application "ELEGOO BLE Tool".

 <img width="451" alt="image" src="https://user-images.githubusercontent.com/111242265/204888379-aa8a45ab-a2c8-43b0-9659-de90acbf2e4b.png">